dev-ev/gag-search-dashboard/README.md

 # gag-search-dashboard
-Script with web-interface for quantification of glucosaminoglycans (GAGs) in Proteome Discoverer output
+Script for quantification of glucosaminoglycans (GAGs) based on Proteome Discoverer output, with web-interface powered by Bokeh